robot5000-design/ms1-band-website/README.md

 appeal to both new and existing fans.
 The music artist DJ Shadow was chosen as the subject for this purpose.
 The design was based on user experience priciples and a responsive mobile first method was employed.
-The purpose of the wesite is to provide fans with useful and appealing information about the artist, links to his music and social media, touring information, photos and merchandising.
+The purpose of the wesite is to provide fans with:

+* useful and appealing information about the artist
+* links to samples of his music (videos/spotify)
+* links to his social media
+* upcoming touring dates & ability to contact his management
+* photos
+* merchandising
+* newsletter sign-up

 ---